raja-vardhan/kvstore-deadlock-policies/README.md

 ### Optimizations that worked well

 - Lazy initialization of transaction - we have no explicit begin phase and a transaction record is created after 1st get/put operation.
-- We skip the formal prepare phase and locks acquired eagerly with a no wait deadlock approach.
+- We skip the formal prepare phase and locks are acquired eagerly with a no wait deadlock approach.

 ### What Didn’t Work

-- Batching did not work as expected.
+- Its harder to implement 2PC+2PL with Batching.
 - In Bank transfer workload, when 10 goroutines are executing transfers, we see a lot of aborts because each transaction requires an exclusive lock to perform write.

 ### Future Directions